-- 17.5.1 If the umpire miscounts the number of valid balls, the over as counted by the umpire shall stand. - 17.5.2 If, having miscounted, the umpire allows an over to continue after 6 valid balls have been bowled, the umpire may subsequently call Over when the ball becomes dead after any delivery, even if that delivery is not a valid ball.
+- 17.5.1 If the umpire miscounts the number of valid balls, the over as counted by the umpire shall stand. - 17.5.2 If, having miscounted, the umpire allows an over to continue after 6 valid balls have been bowled, they may subsequently call Over when the ball becomes dead after any delivery, even if that delivery is not a valid ball. - 17.5.3 Whenever possible, the third umpire shall liaise with the scorers and, if possible, inform the on-field umpires if an over has been miscounted.